MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 #ms.custom: ""

 ---
-# An example of binary classification with the microsoftml Python package
+# Quicstart: An example of binary classification with the microsoftml Python package

-**Applies to: Microsoft Learning Server 9.x**
+**Applies to: Machine Learning Server 9.x**

-## Objective

 Learn how to use binary classification using the functions in the [microsoftml package](../python-reference/microsoftml/microsoftml-package.md) that ships with Machine Learning Server.
  Data scientists work [locally in their preferred Python IDE](../install/python-libraries-interpreter.md) and favorite version control tools to build scripts and models.